 - to be able to defend yourself and others should the need arise

-Jiu-jitsu is a parent art.
-Other martial arts have developed from it, including Judo, Karate, and Aikido.
-There are many styles of Jiu-jitsu that emphasise different aspects.
-Our style of Jiu-jitsu is a fighting system of close quarter combat (Tai-Jitsu) that utilises throws, joint-locks, grappling, and restraint/control holds for self-defence.
-We have similar grappling to Brazilian Jiu-Jitsu, but we are not the same.
+JiuJitsu is the unarmed combat art of the Samurai of Japan.
+It is the parent art of a number of other martial arts such as Judo, Karate, and Aikido.
+There are many styles of JiuJitsu, each emphasising different aspects of unarmed combat.
+Our style of JiuJitsu, called Tai-Jitsu (Art of the Body), focuses on close quarter combat, utilising throws, joint-locks, grappling, and strangles for self-defence.
+We have similar throws to Judo and similar grappling to Brazilian Jiu-Jitsu, but we are not the same.

 As an aid to learning we use a numerical system to classify and sequence techniques rather than relying purely on Japanese terminology.
 For example, as a new student you are introduced to "the 1st leg throw", then "the 2nd leg throw" rather than o soto gari and de ashi barai.